RachelFurlong-dev/bug-match-M2/README.md

 ### Features

 -   Create a board of 16 cards which can be flipped when clicking on the card.
--   If two selected cards match, to flip back and hidden & cannot be reselected.
+-   If two selected cards match, to flip cards back and & which cannot be reselected.
 -   Add a score button to show when there is a match.
 -   Be able to reset the game.
--   Be able to message Game Company about more games.
+-   Be able to message Elephant Games about future game development.
 -   Work on desktop and mobile screens accross browsers.
+-   Randomise the display of cards at reset.

 ### Additional features to be implemented
--  Randomise the display of cards at reset.

 -  Add a score button when cards do not match.
 -  Add a timer to the game.